-6. Tree root interactions with public and private infrastructure
+7. Tree root interactions with public and private infrastructure

-- 6.1.
-All development and construction works must make allowances for the protection of Council-owned or managed trees on nature strips and parks during the planning, design and implementation process. - 6.2.
-When tree roots are reported to be interfering with private infrastructure, investigations will be undertaken in accordance with the City's adopted risk reporting method. - 6.3.
-Cracked pipes or drains leak moisture and provide an ideal entry point and growing environment for any plant roots in the area.
-It is the responsibility of the asset owner to maintain pipes, so they are fully sealed and do not leak. - 6.4.
+- 7.1.
+All development and construction works must make allowances for the protection of Council-owned or managed trees on nature strips and reserves during the planning, design and implementation process. - 7.2.
+When tree roots are reported to be interfering with private infrastructure, investigations will be undertaken in accordance with the City's adopted risk reporting method. - 7.3.
+It is the responsibility of the asset owner to maintain underground pipes, so they are fully sealed to prevent tree root ingress. - 7.4.
 Practical solutions will be sought to reduce the risk of damage to infrastructure from public trees.
 Tree removal will only be considered if no practical arboricultural solution can be found.